Brad Tolinski: Books

 On October 13, 2012, Tolinski released the book Light & Shade: Conversations with Jimmy Page, published by Crown.
 Rolling Stone lauded, “An effective, comprehensive account in the guitarist’s own words of his life and music….Keep a copy near the records – and your guitar.”
 The Boston Globe wrote, “Brad Tolinski’s “Light & Shade: Conversations With Jimmy Page” sheds serious light on this poorly understood, enigmatic musical genius.”
 The book was published in ten languages.
 Page, however, told GQ Magazine he was unhappy about the book and with Tolinski personally.

 Tolinski co-authored Play It Loud: An Epic History of the Style, Sound and Revolution of the Electric Guitar (Doubleday) with Alan DiPerna.
 Hailed by NY Times historian Douglas Brinkley and guitarists Carlos Santana and Billy Gibbons, the book released on October 25, 2016, and chronicles the history of this iconic musical instrument.
 Parade Magazine stated, "Music journalists Brad Tolinski and Alan di Perna are so passionate about the electric guitar they wrote the book on it, delving deep into the instrument’s history, greatest hits and artists."
 The book's title was used for an exhibit at the Metropolitan Museum of Art in New York City which ran from April 8 - October 1, 2019, titled, "Play It Loud: Instruments of Rock and Roll".

 On October 5, 2021 Brad Tolinski and co-author Chris Gill released 'Eruption: Conversations with Eddie Van Halen' (Hachette).
 The book chronicles the life of this influential guitarist through many in person conversations the pair conducted over the years with Van Halen, plus new interviews and perspectives from other pivotal figures in his life.

+The book, 'MC5: An Oral History of Rock's Most Revolutionary Band' which Tolinski co-authored with Jaan Uhelszki, was released on October 8, 2024 on Hachette.
+The book release was celebrated at the Detroit Institute of Art on October 11 with a lunch event that included a performance by the Detroit Cobras, plus a live interview and book signing with Tolinski and Uhelszki.